meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 - `len(sorted_list) == len(input_list)`: The property tested here is the list length.
 The length of the sorted list is always the same as the original list (regardless of the specific `input_list` items).
 - `sorted_list[i] <= sorted_list[i + 1]`: This property was that each element of the sorted list is in ascending order.
 No matter the contents of the original list, this should be true.

-we tested the property that (still, regardless of input list), each element of the returned list should be in an ascending order.

 ### How does property-based testing differ from example-based?